Stichoza/google-translate-php/README.md

 ### Language Detection

-To detect language automatically, just set the source language to `null`
+To detect language automatically, just set the source language to `null`:

 ```php
 $tr = new GoogleTranslate('es', null); // Or simply do not pass the second parameter